KieranBest/Final-Year-Project/Documentation.md

 >
 > *(Rogers et al., 2014)*

 As Rogers et al. (2014) explains, the mapping of the keys provides users with a way to learn how to read sheet music.
 This can often be the cause of putting off most people from learning how to play an instrument.
 Other benefits include teaching users where to place their hands to allow them to reach all the keys.
-As well as “a note visualisation based on roll notation” which will teach timing (Rogers et al., 2014).
+As well as “a note visualisation based on roll notation” which will teach timing (Rogers et al., 2014) (shown in Figures 4 and 5).
 The downfall for this application however, is even though it teaches hand placement for reading music, it does not teach how to read sheet music.

 > **Figure 5: Note Visualisation in ‘P.I.A.N.O.’**
 >